LEGACY SOFTWARE

 (3) July 2011: Recent Java updates required changes to the version checking code in these plugins.
 Try the most recent versions of the plugins on this site if you are having trouble.
 The 4d_Plugins.jar file has been updated.

 (3) QuickTime plugins require that QuickTime for Java (QTJ) is installed on your computer.
 Requires both QuickTime and QuickTime for Java.
-Both are preinstalled on Macs.
-Windows users must install QuickTime 7 and copy QTJava.zip to the Java extensions folder (ImageJ\jre\lib\ext).
-Additional instructions can be found here on the ImageJ web site.
+Both were preinstalled on Macs as late as the 2010s..
+Windows users had to install QuickTime 7 and copy QTJava.zip to the Java extensions folder (ImageJ\jre\lib\ext).
+Additional instructions are here.

 (4) Older issues